cemerick/vim-fireplace/README.markdown

 # fireplace.vim

+# _This is a WIP hack by a noob vim user.
+Most of the below docs no longer apply.
+Beware for now._

 There's a REPL in fireplace, but you probably wouldn't have noticed if I hadn't told you.
 Such is the way with fireplace.vim.
 By the way, this plugin is for Clojure.